Push to save Pacific Rim trade deal after US exits TPP pact

 Japan completed the TPP ratification process last week, well aware Trump planned to drop out.
 Abe said its goals were still important for Japan and the TPP could be a model for trade deals with other nations, including those in Europe.

-The remaining 11 TPP members will meet to discuss the next steps, said Malaysian Second Trade Minister Ong Ka Chuan.
+Malaysia’s Second Trade Minister Ong Ka Chuan said that the remaining 11 TPP members will meet to discuss the next steps.

 “Twelve countries signed the (TPP), but now one wants out.
 The other 11 can continue by making change to the clauses.
 There are many possibilities that these 11 countries can still proceed with,” the Bernama news agency quoted him as saying.
 He didn’t elaborate.